Aspic: History

-According to one poetic reference by Ibrahim ibn al-Mahdi, who described a version of a dish prepared with Iraqi carp, it was "like ruby on the platter, set in a pearl ... steeped in saffron thus, like garnet it looks, vibrantly red, shimmering on silver".
+Meat aspics were made before fruit- and vegetable-flavoured aspics.
+A poetic reference is given by the poet Ibrahim ibn al-Mahdi, who described in the 9th century a gelled dish prepared with Iraqi carp, as "like ruby on the platter, set in a pearl ... steeped in saffron thus, like garnet it looks, vibrantly red, shimmering on silver".

-Historically, meat aspics were made even before fruit- and vegetable-flavoured aspics.
 By the Middle Ages, cooks had discovered that a thickened meat broth could be made into a jelly.
+The Dongjing Meng Hua Lu mentioned two types of meat aspic in the restaurants of Kaifeng, the Northern Song dynasty capital: "Crystalline Sliced Meat" (水晶膾) and "Jiangchi" (薑豉).

-A detailed recipe for aspic is found in Le Viandier, written in or around 1375.
+A detailed recipe for aspic is found in Le Viandier, written around 1375.

-In the early 19th century, the French chef Marie-Antoine Carême created chaudfroid.
-The term chaudfroid means "hot cold" in French, referring to foods that were prepared hot and served cold.
-Aspic was used as a chaudfroid sauce in many cold fish and poultry meals, where it added moisture and flavour to the food.
+In the early 19th century, the French chef Marie-Antoine Carême created Chaudfroid sauce, the name referencing foods that were prepared hot and served cold.
+Aspic was used as a chaudfroid sauce in many cold fish and poultry meals, where it added moisture and flavour.
 Carême also invented various types of aspic and ways of preparing it.

-Aspic came into prominence in America in the early 20th century.
+Aspics at this time were prepared with a jelly made in a time-consuming process of boiling calf's feet, or where available, alternatives such as agar or isinglass.
+The large time commitment meant aspics were rare, reserved for special guests or the ill.
+By the 1870s, boxed gelatin was available.
+Although this was more convenient, early products were not instant, requiring cooking the gelatin with eggs whites and their shells, before letting the gelatin drip through a specially designated bag.

+In the 1890s, packaged gelatins gained commercial success for the first time in America.
+By the 1920s, a third of salads published in cookbooks contained gelatin elements, and a tomato aspic was among jellied products of the era.
 By the 1950s, meat aspic was a popular dinner staple, as were other gelatin-based dishes such as tomato aspic.
 Cooks showed off their aesthetic skills by creating inventive aspics.